dalenguyen/aisc-website/blog/content/posts/2019/acai-interpolation-autoencoders-adversarial-regularizer.md

 **Interpolations in Autoencoders**

-Autoencoders are a class of neural nets that attempt to output an approximate reconstruction of an input $z = x + y$ with minimal information loss.
+Autoencoders are a class of neural nets that attempt to output an approximate reconstruction of an input `$x + y = b$` with minimal information loss.
 As an autoencoder is trained, it learns to encode the input data into a latent space, capturing all the information needed to reconstruct the output.
 An autoencoder consists of two parts, an encoder and a decoder, which can be described as follows: